kyma-project/btp-manager/README.md

 ## Overview

 BTP Manager is an operator for the [SAP BTP service operator](https://github.com/SAP/sap-btp-service-operator) based on the [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) framework.
-It extends Kubernetes API by providing [BtpOperator CustomResourceDefinition](/config/crd/bases/operator.kyma-project.io_btpoperators.yaml) (CRD) which allows you to manage the SAP BTP service operator resource through custom resource (CR).
+It extends Kubernetes API by providing [BtpOperator CustomResourceDefinition](/config/crd/bases/operator.kyma-project.io_btpoperators.yaml) (CRD), which allows you to manage the SAP BTP service operator resource through custom resource (CR).

 ## Installation